OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/steering-slides.md

 ## Results of intern financial evaluation

 - Received feedback from most partners except from: USTAN, Logilab, Oxford
-- Best practices for all partners
+- All partners seem to have best practice
 - Results of the vote for adding Gent in the consortium
     - Pre-financing month 1= 2 134 754,45 Euros
     - Funds spent month 9= 441 756,08 Euros (without USTAN, Logilab, UOXF + some personnel costs)